zhtaoang/curl-logger/README.md

 ### Logging attached files

-When you attach files to your requests
+When you attach a file to your requests

 ```java
 given()